prithmanickam/Green-Workplace/timelog.md

 ### 26 Oct 2023
 * *1 hour*  Pipeline Fix and Changes due to database stubbing.
 Fixed fetching team dashboard data bug by first check if team has been selected.

+### 27 Oct 2023
+* *6 hour*  Started working on the Team Chat Page.

+### 28 Oct 2023
+* *8 hour*  Team Chat page has an improved layout, now displays name and date of message, and can scroll through past messages.
+Real-time connection been established.
+Can switch between chats from the team dropdown.